sunsetzfrags/HyprlandNvidia-AUR/README.md

-# 🚀 Hyprland-Nvidia 🌠
+# 🚀 Hyprland-Nvidia

-Simplify the installation of AUR package **hyprland-nvidia** to enhance your Hyprland experience with Nvidia graphics!
+Simplify the installation of the AUR package **hyprland-nvidia** to make it possible to enjoy the Hyprland compositor with Nvidia graphics on your Arch Linux system!

-If you're an Arch Linux enthusiast and you want to enjoy the Hyprland compositor with Nvidia graphics, you've come to the right place.
-This repository is designed to streamline the installation process for you, complete with a special Nvidia patch.
+If you're an Arch Linux enthusiast and you want to experience the beauty of Hyprland with Nvidia graphics, you've come to the right place.
+This repository is dedicated to streamlining the installation process, including a special Nvidia patch, which is essential for setting up Hyprland on your system.

 Discover more about Hyprland: [Hyprland on GitHub](https://github.com/hyprwm/Hyprland)

+⚠️ **Important Note**: This repository exclusively automates the installation of dependencies for the AUR package **hyprland-nvidia** and does not handle the installation of the AUR package itself.

 ## 📖 Installation Guide